AmandaMWilliams/Portfolio/README.md

 ### Summary
 Experienced Junior Java Developer with demonstrated ability to work with teams in AGILE environment.
-Knowledgeable in version control management systems using GitCLI and Github, [cumulating more than 1000 github contributions within the past 6 months](https://github.com/AmandaMWilliams).
+Knowledgeable in version control management systems using GitCLI and Github. (https://github.com/AmandaMWilliams).
 <!--
 Dedicated, lifelong learner who is motivated by solving problems and a strong desire to make a positive impact by creating code as a Software Developer.
 Major experience lies in customer service and working in cross-functional teams bringing about fundamental change and process improvement.
 -->